expressdev093/ReduxToolkitExample/README.md

 # ReduxToolkitExample
-Reduce boilerplate code for redux-toolkit
+Basic reduxtookit example with createAsyncThunk to reduc boilerplate code